MatricksRocha/QR-Code/README.md

 $ git clone https://github.com/MatricksRocha/QR-Code.git
 ```

-Then just open the file "index.html" in your browser.
+Then just open the file "index.html" with your browser.

 ## 📝 Developed By